praxis-live/compiler-janino-commons/README.md

 Janino commons javac API
 ========================

-This is a repackaged version of the [Janino](http://docs.codehaus.org/display/JANINO/Home) compiler interface for the javax.tools interface adapted to work with the refactored javac (v7) compiler at https://github.com/praxis-live/compiler-javac7
+This is a repackaged version of the [Janino](http://docs.codehaus.org/display/JANINO/Home) compiler interface for javax.tools adapted to work with the refactored javac (v7) compiler at https://github.com/praxis-live/compiler-javac7

 This code is refactored to allow Janino to compile and run Java code fragments on the fly using the full OpenJDK 7